-Litigation is truly a form of art.
+Litigation animation is truly a form of art.

-When you are in court there are many things that happen – you have the opportunity to present evidence in the form of photographs, charts and documents, and you can also interview witnesses and obtain expert testimony to further explain the situation.
+When you are in court there are many things that happen.
+You have the opportunity to present evidence in the form of photographs, charts and documents, and you can also interview witnesses and obtain expert testimony to further explain the situation.

-The biggest challenge in litigation is presenting the facts of a case in front of a judge and jury in a way that will help them not only understand the information, but also retain it.
+The biggest challenge in visual litigation is presenting the facts of a case in front of a judge and jury in a way that will help them not only understand the information, but also retain it.

 How Does a Legal Animation Help a Case?

-Using legal animation does not make up for poor communication or replace evidence and testimony, rather this is a visual tool to help boost the likelihood of winning a case by increasing the understanding and retention of information.
+Using legal animation does not make up for poor communication or replace evidence and testimony.
+Rather, this is a visual tool to help boost the likelihood of winning a case by increasing the understanding and retention of information.

-Visual aids like legal animations are beneficial in the courtroom because most people can retain information better when it is shown to them rather than only verbally explained.
+Visual communication aids like legal animations are beneficial in the courtroom because most people can retain information better when it is shown to them rather than only verbally explained.